Risk Awareness in HTN Planning: A Framework of HTN Planning with Uncertainty and Risk

 \section{A Framework of HTN Planning with Uncertainty and Risk}

-To set the foundations for HTN planning with uncertainty and risk, we need a formal framework of HTN planning upon which we can build and incorporate the concepts of uncertainty and risk.
-To this end, we begin with presenting such formal framework of classical HTN planning for state-based HTN planning~\cite{georgievski2015htn}.
-As providing also a formalism on plan-based HTN planning (that is, decomposition-based HTN planning) would unnecessarily complicate our presentation, we refer the reader to the formalism of plan-based HTN planning in~\cite{georgievski2015htn} or decomposition-based HTN planning in~\cite{bercher2019survey}.

-These two models differ in the search space the HTN planning process operates in~\cite{georgievski2015htn,georgievski2015coordinating,bercher2019survey}.
-In plan-based HTN planning, the search space consists of task networks.
-The search starts at an initial task network and each decomposition of a compound task creates a new task network.
-Decomposing compound tasks is repeated until all compound tasks are decomposed, i.e., a primitive task network is reached.
-Each task network in the planning space is considered a partial plan.
+The foundations of HTN planning with uncertainty and risk require a formal framework of HTN planning upon which one can build and incorporate the concepts of uncertainty and risk.
+Two models of HTN planning exist that differ in the search space in which the planning process operates and in the representation of some \textit{hierarchical constructs}, like \textit{methods}.
+These models are plan-based HTN planning and state-based HTN planning~\cite{georgievski2015htn,georgievski2015coordinating} (or, similarly, decomposition-based HTN planning and progression-based HTN planning in~\cite{bercher2019survey}).
+In plan-based HTN planning, the search space consists of \textit{task networks}.
+The search starts at an initial task network, and each decomposition of a \textit{compound task} creates a new task network.
+Decomposing compound tasks is repeated until all compound tasks are decomposed, i.e., a primitive task network that consists of only \textit{primitive tasks} is reached.
+Each task network in the search space is considered a partial plan.
 The solution is then a linearisation of the primitive task network.

-Having partial plans as search nodes potentially leads to a more compact---but also more complex---representation of the search space when compared to state-based planning.
-However, since the state is not progressed in this model, the planner does not have information about the current state of the world during planning.